 With ongoing support thorugh our Retained H&S Adviser Service.
 The Retained H&S Adviser Service is a package of work including telephone and emails support which would include support around RIDDOR incidents.

-3. A Work Related Over-7-day Incapacitation Injury
+3. A Work-Related Over-7-day Incapacitation Injury

-With any accident at work it’s important to have a system of reporting accidents so that you have early warning of accidents that result in lost time.
+With any accident at work, it’s important to have a system of reporting accidents so that you have early warning of accidents that result in lost time.
 This will help identify accidents that result in employees being away from work, or unable to perform their normal work duties, for more than seven consecutive days as the result of their injury.
-This seven day period does not include the day of the accident, but does include weekends and rest days.
+This seven-day period does not include the day of the accident but does include weekends and rest days.
 The report must be made within 15 days of the accident.

-4. A Work Related 3 day Work Incapacitaion Injury
+4. A Work-Related 3-day Work Incapacitation Injury

-5. A Work Related Disease (Occupational Disease)
+5. A Work-Related Disease (Occupational Disease)

 Employers must report diagnoses (by a medical practitioner) of certain occupational diseases, where these are likely to have been caused or made worse by their work